De este lado también hay sueños (there are dreams on this side of the border too)

 Most immigrants simply hope for the best.

 SB 4 is currently pending motion in committee.
-Call your state representatives and voice your opinions.
+Call your state representatives and tell them what you think.
 Read the bill and talk to your friends and family about it.

 – Jakob R. Rodriguez is a journalism freshman